Thimble: Cultural references

-In the Parker Brothers board game Monopoly, first created in 1904, the thimble was one of the eight traditional metal game pieces used to mark a player's position on the game board.
-However, this piece is being replaced in the new versions of the board game in August 2017 following public consultation.
+In the Parker Brothers board game Monopoly, first published in 1935, the thimble was one of the eight traditional metal game pieces used to mark a player's position on the game board.
+However, this piece was replaced in new versions of the board game from August 2017 following public consultation.

-Thimbles are given as gifts in Peter Pan, who thinks thimbles are kisses.

-In the 1992 movie Batman Returns, Catwoman, played by Michelle Pfeiffer, used thimbles to create the base of her claws.

-The popular TV show and comic strip Popeye was originally called Thimble Theatre Starring Popeye.

-The character Elizabeth in the video game BioShock Infinite uses a thimble to cover her severed little finger.

-Video montages and series of clips are often called "thimble collections".

-In the 2000 movie Chicken Run, Nick and Fetcher attempted to sell a couple of thimbles to Ginger as a "quality, hand crafted tea set", among a slew of other items.
+In 2022, Hasbro again consulted the public on the removal of a current playing piece and the reintroduction of a previous one.
+The public voted for the return of the thimble, replacing the T-Rex.

 Auction records

 On December 3, 1979, a London dealer bid the sum of $18,000 USD for a dentil shaped Meissen porcelain thimble, circa 1740, at Christie's auction in Geneva, Switzerland.
 The thimble, just over 0.5 in high, was painted in a rare lemon-yellow color about the band.
 It also had tiny harbor scene hand painted within gold-trimmed cartouches.
 The rim was scalloped with fired gold on its bottom edge.
 The thimble now belongs to a Meissen collector in Canada.

-During November 1994, Sirthey's saleroom yielded a one of a kind Meissen thimble bearing an armorial coat of arms at the price of £26,000.

-On 13 June 1995, Sotheby's sold a Meissen thimble adorned with two pugs for £10,350.